County Matches – 3rd (W 8, L 3, D 3)

 For the opening match of the season, which happened to be the Surrey Whitsun game, Fred Butler was brought in – he had refused a third year as professional in New York – for Selby and Jack Mee of Shelford, a fast right-arm bowler, for Shaw.
 Mee had forced his way in by an astonishing feat in the Colts Trial, when he took 13-26.
 Large crowds came to Trent Bridge and saw Surrey struggle to 115 all out (Dick Attewell 5-36), with the policy of trying Mee, who took 3-42, being most successful.
 Notts’ batting however was equally brittle and the home county were all out for 89 (George Lohmann 5-39).
 Half-way to lunch on the last day Surrey were 264-3 in their second innings, and since declarations were not permitted, a draw seemed certain.
 John Shuter, the Surrey captain, then instructed his batsmen to get themselves out.
 Shuter himself simply knocked down his own wicket and two others merely left their creases to allow Sherwin stumpings; another, George Jones, followed Shuter’s example and knocked down his own wicket.
 About lunch time Notts were left with 316 to win – which was considered impossible – so they had to bat out the afternoon.
 As it was William Gunn (72) batted brilliantly, but the rest failed against Lohmann (5-66) and provided Surrey with their first win at Trent Bridge since 1870 by 157 runs.
 Notts enthusiasts were quite upset by Surrey’s tactics but on the second day, Surrey supporters had vehemently attacked Notts for wasting time.
 The result of the match did not so much depress Notts as inspire Surrey.
 At last the Southerners had beaten Notts at home, now there was nothing they could not achieve.
 Notts in fact recorded some excellent victories in the following weeks.

 In the second week of June, Middlesex succumbed by an innings and six runs in two days at Lord’s; Shrewsbury 119, Middlesex 86 all out and following-on, 176 all out, Attewell 8-42 in the match.
-A bore draw followed at Trent Bridge against Yorkshire in John Selby’s benefit game, only 702 runs were scored off 625.3 4-ball overs during the three days, a scoring rate 1.12 runs per over, Notts, then beat the MCC at Lord’s by 28 runs, Frank Shacklock 8-32 in the second innings.
+A bore draw followed at Trent Bridge against Yorkshire in John Selby’s benefit game, only 702 runs were scored off 625.3 four-ball overs during the three days, a scoring rate of 1.12 runs per over.
+Notts then beat the MCC at Lord’s by 28 runs, Frank Shacklock 8-32 in the second innings.
 Lancashire went down by an innings and 86 runs at Trent Bridge.
 Notts scored 376, Shrewsbury scoring 130 and John Dixon performing the hat-trick in the second innings - Johnny Briggs, Walter Robinson and George Yates his victims, the latter two bowled.

 In mid July, Kent fell to a nine wicket defeat at Trent Bridge.
 Notts got a first innings lead of 36, Gunn scoring 90.
 Kent were bowled out in their second innings for 171 (Attewell 4-19).
 Shrewsbury (74 not out) and Gunn (45 not out) saw Notts home.
 At Hove, the unfortunate Sussex fell for 139 and 87 in reply to Notts’ total of 515 (Shrewsbury 101, William Barnes 160) – victory for Notts by an innings and 289 runs.
 It was a similar story against Gloucestershire at Trent Bridge, another innings victory; Notts 298 (Shrewsbury 86, Harry Daft 88), Gloucester 176 (Richardson 4-32) and 84 (Richardson 4-20).